Dragan Milovanović (politician, born 1955): Minister of Labour and Employment (2001–2004)

 The Serbian government fell after Milošević's defeat in the Yugoslavian election, and a new Serbian parliamentary election was called for December 2000.
 The DOS won a landslide majority victory, and DS leader Zoran Đinđić was chosen as Serbia's prime minister.
 On 18 January 2001, Milovanović was appointed as minister of labour and employment in the new government.
-To avoid being in a conflict of interest situation, he stood down from the ASNS presidency at this time.
+To avoid a conflict of interest, he stood down from the ASNS presidency at this time.

-Perhaps not surprisingly, Milovanović faced frequent criticism and labour action from the rival SSSS during his time in office.
+Perhaps unsurprisingly, Milovanović faced frequent criticism and labour action from the rival SSSS during his time in office.
 In July 2001, SSSS leader Milenko Smiljanić argued that the government's new proposed labour legislation "threw workers' rights out the window"; one of his main criticisms was that the legislation would make it easier for employers for fire workers.
 He called for a general strike later in the year, demanding both the withdrawal of the legislation and Milovanović's resignation.
 Milovanović responded by noting the political nature of the strike, saying that some SPS managers were forcing their workers to participate.
 Notwithstanding this, the government changed to the legislation to protect workers from dismissal and improve conditions for collective bargaining.
 Milovanović also introduced a strategy in early 2002 to assist workers made redundant by privatization.

 Under Milovanović's direction, the Serbian government increased the minimum wage from 2,600 to 3,250 Yugoslav dinars per month in January 2002.
 Further increases followed in June 2002 and July 2003.